cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 ## Installation from the tarball

 Another way of installing the `py4jps` is from its tarball.
-Similarly to the wheel installation, this option is recommended for non-developers where the `py4jps` source code and default `jpsBaseLib` library are zipped together into the final tar.gz file.
+Similarly, to the wheel installation, this option is recommended for non-developers where the `py4jps` source code and default `jpsBaseLib` library are zipped together into the final tar.gz file.
 To install the package simply run:
 ```bash
 (py4jps_venv) $ pip install <provided_py4jps_tarball>.tar.gz
 ```

-## Installation from the version controlled source (for developers)
+## Installation from the version-controlled source (for developers)

 This type of installation is only for the developers.
-In order to install `py4jps` directly from its repository you need to firstly clone the `TheWorldAvatar` project.
-Once that's done simply navigate to the *TheWorldAvatar\JPS_BASE_LIB\python_wrapper* directory and execute the folowing commands:
+To install `py4jps` directly from its repository you need to first clone the `TheWorldAvatar` project.
+Once that has been done, simply navigate to the *TheWorldAvatar\JPS_BASE_LIB\python_wrapper* directory and execute the following commands:
 ```bash
 # build and install
 (py4jps_venv) $ pip install .